hackshackers/hackshackers-hugo/README.md

 ### Install Hugo

-[Install](https://gohugo.io/overview/installing/) Hugo if you haven't already.
+[Install](https://gohugo.io/getting-started/installing/) Hugo if you haven't already.
-The minimum required version is **v0.34**.

-Use `$ hugo version` to see what's currently installed on your machine and then upgrade if needed.
+The current production build uses **v0.42.1**.
+If your local build fails, use `$ hugo version` to see what's currently installed on your machine and [upgrade](https://gohugo.io/getting-started/installing/#upgrade-hugo) if needed.
+If you can't get it to work, let us know!

 ### Download the content